2024 to 2025 data is now available. Please click on the link below:

 QUALIFICATIONS

-• In July 2024 our A-level students averaged a progress score of +0.22 which is above the national average.
+- In July 2025 our A-level students averaged a progress score of +0.12 which is in line with the national average.

-• 99% of our students graduated with the vast majority gaining three Level 3 qualifications (A Levels and equivalent Technical courses), including those students who arrived with the lowest prior attainment, those who needed to re-sit GCSE English Language and Mathematics, and those who also passed the additional EPQ qualification.
+- 100% of our students graduated with the vast majority gaining three Level 3 qualifications (A Levels and equivalent Vocational courses), including those students who arrived with the lowest prior attainment, those who needed to re-sit GCSE English Language and Mathematics, and those who also passed the additional EPQ qualification.

 DESTINATIONS